-938 WOOD ENGINEERING II
+938 WOOD II A: FINE FURNITURE FABRICATION

-Students expand on the lessons learned in Wood Engineering I. The safe and proper use of power and hand tools is further emphasized.
+Students expand on the lessons learned in Wood Manufacturing Technology I. The safe and proper use of power and hand tools is further emphasized.
 Students will develop solutions to real world manufacturing challenges and problems utilizing academic and hands-on skills.
-Construction of an instructor-selected project, such as the classic Small

-Shakerbench, is the major class component.
+Construction of an instructor-selected project, the classic Small Shakerbench, is the major class component.
 Fine woodworking joinery techniques are explored and developed.
 Product design, specifications, working drawings and machine operation are introduced.
 As always, creativity and pride in workmanship are stressed.